Funding Public Interest

 Q. How many years can I participate in the LRAP?

-A. You can participate for up to five consecutive years if you meet the LRAP qualifications.
+A. You can participate for up to ten consecutive years if you meet the LRAP qualifications.
 You must reapply each year to participate in the LRAP.

 Q. What is the salary cap for participating in the LRAP?

-A. Currently, you may participate in the plan if your income is $55,000 or less.
+A. Currently, you may participate in the plan if your income is $65,000 or less.
 The plan description has a simple formula for determining how much you will receive under the LRAP.
-Note that having unearned income, dependents, or a spouse or domestic partner (as defined by the University) who also has graduate school indebtedness, will be considered in determining your income, as described in the Plan Description.
+Note that having unearned income, dependents, or a spouse will be considered in determining your income, as described in the Plan Description.

 Q. Can I take a leave of absence from employment and still participate in LRAP?

-A. Yes, with approval from the LRAP Committee, you can take single, one-year leave of absence from employment for a medical or other significant reason, such as maternity leave.
+A. Yes, with approval from the LRAP Administrator, you can take single, one-year leave of absence from employment for a medical or other significant reason, such as maternity leave.

 Q. Can the terms of the LRAP program change over time?